microbit-foundation/dev-docs/software/index.md

 ## Interpreted Languages

-In the official micro:bit editors at microbit.co.uk, only Python is interpreted.
+In the [official micro:bit editors](https://microbit.org/code), only Python is interpreted.
 This is done by the use of the MicroPython interpreter.

 The details of this are documented in the [MicroPython](/software/micropython) page.